yuchengkuo/yckuo/content/project/formula-student.md

 We started with 15 members in the team, and I was mainly responsible for frame design/manufacturing and the overall vehicle planning along with other 2 members.
 While in the early phase, we all had to wear lots of hats and do whatever we could.

 I started the design process by researching, reading other teams' design documentations, and taking their result as references and inspirations.
 Then I did some sketches to familiarize the frame structure and ideate possible applications.
-After dozens of attempts, I moved on to 3D modeling using software (SolidWorks), revisited the whole process, made adjustments, then started over again.
+After dozens of attempts, I moved forward to 3D modeling using software (SolidWorks), revisited the whole process, made adjustments, then started over again.
 Discussions, modifications, and iterations became routines until the end of the design phase/the end of the season (alongside uncertainty, anxiety, exhaustion...)

 For me, designing a frame was more like figuring out a way to integrate all components onto the vehicle with other subteams.
 Therefore, it's essential to know the basics of all the components on the vehicle.